The Classics Reader

 Also, there is a pair of radio-button controls underneath the painted keyboard: [Type dacritics: o before letter o after letter].
 In typing diacritics, some users are accustomed to typing them before the letter that holds them, whereas others prefer typing them after the letter.
 This option adjusts the behavior of the keyboard to the user’s preference.

 When studying ancient texts, one often wonders what form of a word one is seeing.
-In a language like ancient Greek, which is very rich in morphology (nouns have cases, genders, and numbers; verbs have voices, tenses, moods, persons, and numbers; there are three voices; and infinitives have tenses!), finding the root form of a word can be frustrating.
+In a language like ancient Greek, which is very rich in morphology, finding the root form of a word can be frustrating.

-On the left, some words are underlined with a dashed blue line (e.g., “γένηται”, etc.).
-When the cursor hovers over such words, a window with information about the word pops up.
+Classics Reader is equipped with a vocabulary that comprises thousands of entries (7,500 up to version 3.1).
+Entries are underlined with a light blue dashed line.
+When the cursor hovers over such words, a cyan bubble with grammatical information about the word pops up.

-The reader is given the option to control the following:
+The reader is in a position to control the following:

 • if the underlinings are to be hidden (some readers might prefer to see a “clean” text), in which case a word appears underlined only when the cursor hovers over that word;